chaunguyen3rd/000080-Book-store-Deploying-Serverless-Book-store-with-AWS-SAM/content/3-deploy-lambda-function/3-2-deploy-lambda-function/3-2-2-write-data-function/_index.md

   If you create S3 bucket name is different from the one in the lab, please update **Policies | Resources** of **book_create** function with that name.
   {{% /notice %}}

-3. The directory structure is as follows:
+3. The directory structure is as follows.
     ```
     fcj-book-shop
     ├── fcj-book-shop